 - Ground white pepper

 - Szechuan Pepper Salt or Sichuan Pepper Salt (make your own using the linked recipe or find it at an Asian market or buy Szechuan pepper-salt online).
 This is optional, but really takes the dish over the top.

 How do you make it?

 - See my post on how to make Air Fryer Fried Chicken for helpful tips.

 - Combine the marinade ingredients and add the chicken.
 Toss to coat and then marinate for at least 20 minutes or as long as overnight (in the refrigerator if more than 20 minutes).

 - Beat the eggs in a shallow bowl.

 - Put the cornstarch in a separate bowl.

-- Dunk the chicken pieces first in the egg and then in the cornstarch to coat.
+- Dunk the chicken pieces first in the cornstarch, then in the egg, and then in the cornstarch again to coat.